 - What documents can I submit to prove my residency?

-- You can submit a copy of your driver’s license, state issued ID, state tax return forms or voter registration.
+- You can submit a copy of your driver’s license or state issued ID.

 - What if I become an Oregon resident during my study?